My Definition of Authenticity: Be With Where You Are

 I have been over-working and stressing myself out.
 I have been the worse "boss" of myself that I could be, setting horrible deadlines for myself, creating really aggressive marketing and sales plans, and then beating myself up when I inevitably fall short of hitting those completely unrealistic expectations and targets I set for myself.
 This has been building up for a few weeks now, but the only way I was able to realize how unfair I was actually being to myself was completing an "opposite day" challenge as a part of a mindfulness journey.
 My opposite day resulted in puting my workaholic tendencies aside and giving myself the day off.
 So, for the most part on that day, I tabled my "to-do" list in order to be there for myself and give myself that necessary personal retreat.

 That act of resting and just being present, being there for what was allowed me to be in a much more balanced frame of reference now.
 Where I've released and let go of a lot of unnecessary drama (and frankly karma) that I was carrying to just relax into what's here with me now, and what's mine to do next, and how I want to feel.

 I feel more free from the process of slowing down, tuning in, letting go, and coming back to the present.
 Spending the last few days intentionally focusing on balance and also honoring and being present with exactly how I was feeling got there.

 So now I'm moving into a more balanced frame of reference where I'm clear on where I would like to direct my time, energy, and focus.
 I'm also more able to clearly provide to myself and communicate it to others.

 But, again, it was only made possible by the act of being where I was at.
 Recognizing I was exhausted, overwhelmed.
 Pausing, being willing to stay in my sadness and discomfort to then affect change within myself and communicate it to others.

-More to come here with 30 Days of Authenticity, which you can find out more about here:
+More to come here with Becoming Authentically You which you can find out more about here: